-Weather routing services are provided in accordance with SOLAS Convention Chapter V Regulation 34 and IMO Resolution A.893 - Guidelines for voyage planning; and IMO MSC/ Circular 1063 - Minimum standards for provision of weather routeing services, outlines the minimum characteristics for a service.
+Weather routing services are provided in accordance with SOLAS Convention Chapter V Regulation 34 and IMO resolution A.893(21) - Guidelines for voyage planning; and IMO MSC.1/ Circ.
+1063 - Participation of ships in weather routing services - Minimum standards for provision of weather routing services, outlines the minimum characteristics for a service.
 The SOLAS Convention Chapter V Regulation 5 - Meteorological services and warnings, states that marine meteorological services shall be issued by the NMHS, and this would imply that WMO and its Members should oversee weather routing services and standards as well.